The CAWDA Statewide High Point is On!

 - Year-end awards will be given as follows for both Divisions and Levels: Champion: award and ribbon; Reserve Champion: ribbon; Places 3-5: Top Five ribbon.

-- The CAWDA reserves the right to change these rules at its discretion.
+- The CAWDA reserves the right to change these rules at any time at its discretion.